-- 2. Within the Parks and Recreation Commission, a Law Enforcement subcommittee will be established.
-The subcommittee will consist of up to four (4) employee representatives selected by the Union and up to four (4) Employer representatives.
+- 2. Administration/Division level committees within the Department of Social and Health Services will be established within Community Services, Child Support, Disability Determination Services, Vocational Rehabilitation, Developmental Disabilities Administration, and the Behavioral Health Administration, and will consist of up to six (6) Employer representatives and up to six (6) employee representatives.
+At the Department of Children, Youth, and Families, division wide committees will be established within the Office of the Chief of Staff, Juvenile Rehabilitation, Child Welfare Field Opertations, Prevention and Client Services, Licensing, and Early Learning. and will consist of up to six (6) Employer representatives and up to six (6)employee representatives.
 Additional paid staff of the Union and the Employer may also attend.
-The Law Enforcement subcommittee facilitator will be the Washington State Parks Chief of Visitor Protection and Law Enforcement.
-This subcommittee will meet two (2) times per year, once in the spring and once in the fall. - 23.
-Administration/Division level committees within the Department of Social and Health Services will be established within Community Services, Child Support, Disability Determination Services, Vocational Rehabilitation, Developmental Disabilities Administration, and the Behavioral Health Administration, and will consist of up to six (6) Employer representatives and up to six (6) employee representatives.
-At the Department of Children, Youth, and Families, division wide committees will be established within the Office of the Chief of Staff, Juvenile Rehabilitation, Child Welfare Field Operations, Prevention and Client Services, Licensing, and Early Learning. and will consist of up to six (6) Employer representatives and up to six (6) employee representatives.
-Additional paid staff of the Union and the Employer may also attend.
 The Employer and Union will be responsible for the selection of their own representatives.
 If agreed to by the parties, additional representatives may be added.
-Committee meetings will be conducted up to two (2) times per year, unless agreed otherwise. - 34.
+Committee meetings will be conducted up to two (2) times per year, unless agreed otherwise. - 3.
 Regional and headquarters level committees within the Department of Ecology will consist of up to five (5) Employer representatives and up to five (5) employee representatives.
 Additional paid staff of the Union and the Employer may also attend.
 The Employer and Union will be responsible for the selection of their own representatives.
 If agreed to by the parties, additional representatives may be added.
-Committee meetings will be conducted up to two (2) times per year, unless agreed otherwise, except for the Northwest Region who will conduct meetings up to four (4) times per year.

-- 45. Local level committees will consist of up to five (5) Employer representatives and up to five (5) employee representatives, except for specific local level committees within the Department of Social and Health Services as outlined in Subsection 37.2 (B)(5).
+Committee meetings will be conducted up to two (2) times per year, unless agreed otherwise, except for the Northwest Region who will conduct meetings up to four (4) times per year. - 4.
+Local level committees will consist of up to five (5) Employer representatives and up to five (5) employee representatives, except for specific local level committees within the Department of Social and Health Services as outlined in Subsection 37.2 (B)(5).
 Additional paid staff of the Union and the Employer may also attend.
 The Employer and Union will be responsible for the selection of their own representatives.
 If agreed to by the parties, additional representatives may be added.
-Committee meetings will be conducted up to four (4) times per year, unless agreed otherwise. - 56.
+Committee meetings will be conducted up to four (4) times per year, unless agreed otherwise. - 5.
 In the Department of Social and Health Services, local level committees in the Division of Developmental Disabilities regional offices, Community Services Division and Home and Community Services Division will consist of up to ten (10) Employer representatives and up to ten (10) employee representatives.
 Additional paid staff of the Union and the Employer may also attend.
 The Employer and Union will be responsible for the selection of their own representatives.
 If agreed to by the parties, additional representatives may be added.
-Committee meetings will be conducted up to four (4) times per year, unless agreed otherwise. - 76.
+Committee meetings will be conducted up to four (4) times per year, unless agreed otherwise. - 6.
 Agency-wide committees for Office of Superintendent of Public Instruction (OSPI) will consist of up to three (3) Employer representatives and up to three (3) employee representatives.
 Additional paid staff of the Union and the Employer may also attend.
 The Employer and Union will be responsible for the selection of their own representatives.
 If agreed to by the parties, additional representatives may be added.
 Committee meetings will be conducted up to three (3) times per year, unless agreed otherwise.